regularwave/SV-Donation-Location-Finder/README.md

-# SV-Donation-Location-Finder
+# Stardew Valley Donation Location Finder

-Check off items you've already donated and this will let you know where to look for the remaining, missing items.
+Check off items you've already donated to the museum and this will let you know where to look for the remaining items.